 However, the luxury brand which made the biggest impact on Chinese consumers last year was Prada’s “520 Mathematics of Love” campaign.

 To mark 520, Prada launched a content-driven campaign with one of the most popular male celebrities in China, Cai Xukun.

 The short film, Mathematics of Love, shows how Cai expresses love through a series of numbers – each with a hidden meaning.

 All the numbers are linked to Cai’s love and romance and when added together equal 520 i.e I love you.

-The campaign did not just comprise of the video and posters based on Cai Xukun’s story which were promoted on social media.
+The campaign did not just comprise of the video and posters that were based on Cai Xukun’s story and were promoted on social media.

 Creating a localised campaign